freetv-today/freetv-data/README.md

 ## How do I ...  ?

 `freetv-data` is a versioned artifact repository rather than a standalone application.
 It has no development server or package-installation step.
-The actions below use the repository directly or operate on it through other FreeTV repositories.<br/>
+The actions below use the repository directly or operate on it through other FreeTV repositories.
+For help choosing another FreeTV repository, see the [FreeTV organization overview](https://github.com/freetv-today).<br/>

 | I want to... | What do I do? | What happens? |
 | --- | --- | --- |